Everest Base Camp

 Crowd in peak season

 Trekking routes remain crowded during peak season (spring and autumn).
 We should adjust with available rooms for accommodation.
-Sometimes, we may have to share the room with other group people due to the unavailability of a single room.
+Sometimes, we may have to share the room with other groups of people due to the unavailability of a single room.
 We would even have to spend the night in a tent if we didn’t book the rooms earlier than trekking.
 We should stay in queue for taking photographs on Everest base camp during the peak season due to crowd.

 Limited tea house

 There are only five tea houses in Gorekshep, the resting zone below Everest base camp.
 The limited tea houses are challenges for getting the best room for accommodation.
-There will not be an option of a tent; if we don’t book the trip on time, there will be less probability of getting room.
+There will not be an option of a tent; if we don’t book the trip on time, there will be less probability of getting a room.

 Best time for Everest base camp

 Spring and Autumn are the best seasons for trekking Everest base camp.
-You can get pleasant weather and moderate temperature during these seasons.
+You can get pleasant weather and moderate temperatures during these seasons.
 All tea houses remain open in the months of March, April, May (spring) and September, October, November (autumn).
-Spring and autumn are the peak season for EBC trek.
+Spring and autumn are the peak season for the EBC trek.

 Is climbing necessary for Everest base camp?